Skip to content

 • Optional: A statement of how people can contact you personally.

-• Optional: A brief statement about what you are doing now, as long as it is positive and could not be seen as harmful to your former employer.
-(Luring clients away would be harmful to your employer.)
+• Optional: A brief statement about what you are doing now, as long as it is positive and is not seen as harmful to your former employer.
+You don’t want to be perceived as trying to lure clients or other employees away.
 You might write:

-• “I am taking a year off to spend time with our new son, Damien.”
+• “I am taking extended time off to spend time with family.”

-• “I have accepted a new job in landscape architecture.”
+• “I have accepted a new career opportunity.”

 Subject Line